 You might have sat alone in the dining hall, with friends, with strangers, or made ramen in your room because you didn’t have anyone to eat with (hint: the people sitting alone “really” need you to sit with them).

 You might be longing for your long distance boyfriend or girlfriend more than you ever imagined (tip: stay on campus and put down the phone, please).

 You might be a first-generation student thinking “Am I good enough?” (hint: HELL YES!
 You’re deserving, worthy, and unstoppable).

 You might realize your roommate isn’t your best friend or even a friend (tip: friendship was never required).
 You might be burning through your summer savings at a crazy pace (hint: stop eating out, get books from the library, make a budget).

 You might have gone to class, in-person or virtual, and left overwhelmed by the readings, the work, the size, or you never made it to class because you overslept… again (hint: go to office hours and go to class).

-You might be thinking you chose the wrong school because everyone you see on social media is having a MUCH better time than you (hint: no one posts picture of themselves crying on Instagram or Snapchat or TikTok.)
+You might be thinking you chose the wrong school because everyone you see on social media is having a MUCH better time than you (hint: no one posts picture of themselves crying on Instagram or TikTok.)